Count Function in Excel: A Comprehensive Guide for Beginners

 Table of Contents

-1. What is the COUNT function?
+1. What is the COUNT function? how to use count function in excel

-3. COUNT function syntax
+3. excel count function syntax

-The COUNT function has the following syntax:
+The COUNT function has the following syntax for every usage.

 =COUNT(value1, [value2], ...)

-Example 1: Basic COUNT function
+Example 1: Basic COUNT function: how to use count in excel

 =COUNT(A1:A10)

-Example 2: COUNTIF function
+Example 2: COUNTIF function for how to count cells in excel

-Suppose you have a range of cells that contains both numerical and text values.
-To count the number of cells in the range that contain a specific text value, use the COUNTIF function.
-For example, to count the number of cells in the range A1:A10 that contain the text “apple”, use the following formula:
+Now, we will suppose you have a range of cells with both numerical and text values.
+If you wanna find cells in the range with a specific text value, it is time to use the COUNTIF function.
+For example, for finding cells in A1:A10 with text apple, here is your formula below.

 =COUNTIF(A1:A10,"apple")